 Except where noted, the information on this page applies to both W-2 and 1099 reporting.

-A. No changes to our procedures are planned.
+A. No changes to our procedures or file formats are planned at this time.
 We continue to use the Federal EFW2 and Pub.
 1220 formats as described below.
-We will use (but not require) the employer contact information the SSA has added to the EFW2 format for TY13.
 Also please note:

 Q. Does Delaware accept consolidated withholding tax payments for more than one employer/payer?

 A. No. Withholding must be paid under the Federal Employer Identification Number of the entity that owes the tax, as shown on the printed W-2 or 1099-R form issued to the employee/payee.
 However, multiple employers can be reported in a single W-2 submission file, and multiple payers can be reported in a single 1099 submission file.

 If forms W-2/1099 will be issued under multiple identification numbers, then Delaware withholding payments must be made under multiple identification numbers as well.

 Q. What options are available for W-2 and 1099 submission?

 - online - Any employer/payer or bulk submitter may use online submission through our website.